Want to read more blogs on video game news?

 Gamasutra is more geared towards the art of making games as in the business side of things.
 They deal with video game source codes, AI systems, the likes of character designs, and even post jobs.
 The newsletter talks about dev blogs, software, and Indie releases.

 Dorkly is the central hub of nerd culture, covering anime, video games, and Marvel comics.
 It is an independent publisher of articles on popular franchises including Pokemon and the Fallout series.
 But they’ve diversified into presentable anime cosplays, also accepting fan art from their guests.

 Kotaku is a gamer’s guide to Steam releases, anime cosplay, game tournaments, podcasts, and the occasional Japanese food.
 Read about which franchises or sequels companies are working on and get the latest news on titles like Battlegrounds or Dota 2.
 Look at “The Bests” if you like your games ranked.

 Destructoid is a tech-friendly blog that publishes product reviews on VR headsets, laptops, console add-ons, or any additional DLCs for that matter.
 You will be informed on many good deals on PC, PS4, Xbox, Switch, and also PS Vita games if you like to play JRPGs.

 GameZone is another online source for video game guides, reviews, and cheats for consoles.
 You can see what’s trending and what are the most frequently discussed news topics on gaming.
 There are a bunch of original articles on interviews game developers too.

 PCGamer is honestly my #1 recommendation if you are interested in PC games.
 They publish reviews on hardware such as Nvidia and Microsoft devices.
-Their front page features Final Fantasy 14, Tekken, Elder Scrolls online, Get Even, and other games of 2017.
+Their front page features Final Fantasy 14, Tekken, Elder Scrolls Online, Get Even, and more.
 They also have statistics on Steam sales from past years.